GeraldTrost/spider/README.md

 - so you may want to use parts of this project and implement specific directives and selectors hard coded in your project.

-so far I did not experience issues running thee spider processes locally on windows using the same database.
+so far I did not experience issues running three spider processes locally on windows using the same database.

 you may have to adapt few exception handlings if your